notoriousno/klein-basics/nonblocking.rst

    from twisted.internet import defer

    def addition(result, *numbers, **kw):
+       """
+       This is the callback function
+       """
        return result + sum(numbers)

    def errorHasHappened(failure, msg):
+       """
+       This is the error-back function
+       """
        print(msg)

    # Create deferred obj and callback chain